 The power of thoughts

-There is scientific proof that negative thinking does play a role in producing negative outcomes.
-If you do not believe it then try this experiment: You will need another person to serve as a volunteer.
-Tell the volunteer that you are going to be conducting a test in muscular strength and how positive and/or negative thoughts and words affect muscular strength.
+There is scientific proof that negative thinking does play a role in producing adverse outcomes.
+If you do not believe it, then try this experiment: You will need another person to serve as a volunteer.
+Tell the volunteer that you are going to be conducting a test on muscular strength and how positive and negative thoughts and words affect muscular strength.
 Make sure that your volunteer has no arm, shoulder, or elbow injuries before undertaking this test.

 Extend your arms straight out to the side, shoulder height, parallel to the floor.
 I am going to place two fingers (index and middle) on your wrist.
 I am going to push down on your wrist, trying to force you to lower your arms.
 I want you to resist my pressure.
 Ready?
 Go.
 (Push slowly until their arms begin to lower.)